Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/maintain_customize.md

 ---
-title: "Maintain and customize Axway-Open-Docs website"
+title: "Maintain and customize Axway Open Docs website"
 linkTitle: "Maintain and customize"
 weight: 5
 date: 2019-07-11
 description: >
-  Understand how to maintain and customize the Axway Open Docs website.
+  Understand how to maintain and customize an Axway Open Docs website.
 ---

 {{% alert title="Note" %}}
 This topic is for documentation site maintainers only!
 {{% /alert %}}

-If you are a maintainer of this documentation site, this topic includes all the information you need to maintain and customize the site.
+If you are a maintainer of a documentation site, this topic includes all the information you need to maintain and customize the site.

 ## Before you start

-* Complete the steps in [Set up and work locally](/docs/contribution_guidelines/setup_work_locally/)
+* Complete the steps in [Set up and work locally](/docs/contribution_guidelines/setup_work_locally/).

 ## Overview of tools